 This is a limited-calculus based course in Classical (Newtonian) Mechanics.
-The main objective of the course is for the student to understand the laws/theories and principles of Classical Mechanics (especially Newton's Laws of Motion) in order to be able to describe the motion of a system so that we can better understand the physical world around us.
+The main objective of the course is for the student to understand the laws/theories and principles of Classical Mechanics in order to be able to describe the motion of a system so that we can better understand the physical world around us.
+The foundation laws of Classical Mechanics are Newton's Laws of Motion.
+Thus, we can equivalently state that the main objective is for the student to learn and understand Newton's Laws of Motion from a conceptual and practical viewpoint.
 Classical Mechanics is often divided into two parts: